Saturday 11 March 2023

 This is the story of my maternal great grand uncle, Tobias Burke (1843 - 1917), the brother of my great grandmother Bridget Burke.

-*Common Ancestors: James Burke and Catherine Crotty.
+Our Common Ancestors are: James Burke and Catherine Crotty.

 I've included Tobias in my 'Lonely First Names Club as Tobias is not a name that occurs very often in my family tree.
 As a matter of fact, my great grand uncle is the one and only family member on my extensive family tree with that name.